 Reinforce realistic expectations of grid technology

-NA2.2 should communicate both the benefits of grid and DCI technology and also its current limitations.
+NA2.2 should communicate both the benefits of grid and DCI technology and also its current limitations, including the opportunities and risks involved in achieving sustainability.

 The dissemination team works with the other project activities to communicate a realistic view of the benefits and limitations of the infrastructure.
 This includes covering work in the areas of standards, interoperability and policy, new software releases and updates to the operations.
 Use cases are available in the Annual Report, through the newsletter and in the Applications Database.